jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	- TargetInit.asm that selects the target.asm,
 	- and then TERMINALBAUDRATE.asm.

-open it with scite editor
+open forthMSP430FR.asm with scite editor

 uncomment the target as you want, i.e. MSP_EXP430fr5969